 I hear these phrases constantly.
-Some dogs are goofy, fun-loving balls of affection who have never met a stranger.
+Some dogs are goofy, fun-loving balls of affection who have never met a stranger, just an unknown friend.
 Then we have dogs who have what I call a healthy sense of self-preservation.
 My Orion used to be like that.

 No, Orion wasn’t abused, which is a common misconception with dogs such as these.
 As humans we try to rationalize and explain behavior.
 It must have a cause!
 Something precise that has caused our dogs to be wary of the world.

 But the world doesn’t work like that.
 For example, my daughter, River, is the most fun-loving, outgoing creature I have ever met.
-She explained to the pizza delivery guy a few days ago that if he ever encountered a monster, she’d protect him.
+She when she was five, explained to a pizza delivery guy a that if he ever encountered a monster, she’d protect him.
 She then gave him a hug.
-River is the equivalent of a pittie: the life of the party who thrives on any type of human interaction.
+River is the equivalent of a golden doodle: the life of the party who thrives on any type of human interaction.

-My son Eric is completely different.
-He’s more circumspect.
-He has wonderful social manners, but it takes him a long time to warm up to someone and feel comfortable.
-He needs to feel out a situation before he participates in it.
+My daughter Robynn is completely different.
+She's more circumspect.
+She has wonderful social manners, but it takes her a long time to warm up to someone and feel comfortable.
+She needs to feel out and observe a situation before she participates in it.

-Orion, for instance, is a lot more wary and aloof than a lot of dogs.
+Orion, for instance, was a lot more wary and aloof than a typical Labrador Retriever.
+Orion was my Papillion.
 As a matter of fact, when I first met Orion, he bit me.
 Completely not his fault: he didn’t know me, and I had thrust my hand inside his carrier to retrieve him, as he had gotten caught in the back of it somehow.
 Any creature with a lick of sense (especially one weighing 5 lbs.) would do the same thing!
-It doesn’t mean he’s damaged, it means he has an healthy sense of self-preservation.
+It doesn’t mean he’s damaged, it means he has a sense of self-preservation.

 Look at it like this: What if I told you to sell everything you own and invest a certain stock?
 Your reaction would probably be, Why on earth should I listen to you and do something so potentially catastrophic?!
 You’d be crazy to just listen to me regarding such a decision.
 However, what if I started off with small suggestions, such as putting $5 towards something.
 You take a look at my situation, which seems financially comfortable, and decide to take the $5 plunge.
 That $5 turns into $10.
 Your faith in my decisions is boosted.
 I give you another suggestion, you take it, and make more money, or, at the very least, don’t lose any.
 Pretty soon you’re actively looking to me for suggestions.